-With the keto diet becoming one of the biggest trending diets in recent years, an increasing amount of people are wondering: “are hot dogs keto friendly?”
-The answer is yes and no, and it is contingent upon the hot dog itself, the bun and condiments.9
+With the keto diet becoming one of the most popular trends in recent years, many people are curious about the compatibility of hot dogs with this diet.
+The answer varies depending on the hot dog itself, the bun, and the condiments used.1

 To understand how to make hot dogs keto, it’s important to first understand what the keto diet is and how it works.

-To understand how to make hot dogs, understanding that keto promotes healthy fats and limits net carbs (total carbs minus fiber = net carbs) to less than 20-50 grams per day is paramount to avoid going over the daily carb allotment.
-But how many carbs are actually in hot dogs and how do you make them keto friendly if they’re not already?
+To understand how to make hot dogs suitable for a keto diet, it’s essential to know that keto promotes healthy fats and limits net carbs (total carbs minus fiber) to less than 20-50 grams per day to avoid exceeding the daily carb limit.
+The carbohydrate content in hot dogs varies, so it’s important to choose those with low carbs or modify them to fit within keto guidelines.

 How Many Carbs Are in Hot Dogs?

 Luckily for the keto dieter, hot dogs are not particularly high in carbs, but they can be more calorie-dense than people expect.
-With most hot dogs containing around 3 grams of carbohydrates per hot dog, they can surprisingly get up to as much as 400 calories; if a person isn’t tracking their food intake, this may lead them to question “can you be in ketosis and still not lose weight”.
+Most hot dogs contain around 3 grams of carbohydrates each and can surprisingly reach up to 400 calories.
+Without tracking food intake, this could lead to concerns about maintaining ketosis while not losing weight.

 Regardless of caloric density, regular hot dog buns and toppings can quickly turn a hot dog into a carb-heavy meal without careful supervision.
 Removing these two things won’t allow a person to get into a 1000 calorie deficit, but they can help to reduce carb intake.